Sv443-Network/UserUtils/README-greasyfork.md

 Contains builtin TypeScript declarations.
 Webpack compatible and supports ESM and CJS.
 Licensed under the [MIT license.](https://github.com/Sv443-Network/UserUtils/blob/main/LICENSE.txt)

+You may want to check out my [template for userscripts in TypeScript](https://github.com/Sv443/Userscript.ts) that you can use to get started quickly.
+It also includes this library by default.

 If you like using this library, please consider [supporting the development ❤️](https://github.com/sponsors/Sv443)

 <br>